 What a complete surprise Legend 72 is!
-This Chinese food is a breadth of fresh air on New York’s food scene.
+This Chinese food is a breath of fresh air on New York’s food scene.
 It’s not a pretty spot but the food totally rocks!
 There are 1/2 price drinks at Happy Hour from 5-8 pm.
-You must have the cumin fried fish, shrimp dumplings and sauteed snow pea leaves.
+You must have the cumin fried fish, shrimp dumplings, and sauteed snow pea leaves.
 This is the best Chinese food I have had outside of the Chinatown!

 (127 W. 72nd.
 St.,1 block east of the 72nd St. stop on the 1,2,3 trains.)